 - a runny nose

-The treatment options for measles aim to prevent infection and relieve the symptoms.
+The treatment options for measles aim to

 They include taking OTC pain medications and drinking fluids to prevent dehydration.

 People with measles should isolate themselves during the initial stages of the infection, such as when the rash appears.

 A distinct symptom of Lyme disease is a circular red rash with a central red area.